Liam Broady: 2013

 Broady reached three singles and seven doubles finals at Futures level, winning one singles title and four doubles titles with partner Joshua Ward-Hibbert, including three on home soil.
 He began competing more regularly on the Challenger Tour, and as a result saw his ranking rise more steadily.

 2014: First Challenger final, Top 200 debut

 Broady, having added David Sammel to his team appeared in his first Challenger final in November, facing James Duckworth in the final of the Charlottesville Challenger, where he ultimately lost in three sets; however, his run to the final launched him into the top 200 for the first time, with a career-high ranking of No. 188 in the world.
 Throughout 2014, Broady's ranking rose up 271 places from No. 470 at the beginning of the year, becoming the 3rd ranked British player.

 2015: Grand Slam debut and first singles win

-He came from two sets down to win his first singles match as a wildcard at Wimbledon against Marinko Matosevic.
+Broady came from two sets down to win his first singles match as a wildcard at Wimbledon against Marinko Matosevic.
 He lost in the second round to David Goffin.